frc6908/2024NewRobot/README.md

 # 2024 New Robot
-Infuzed's code for our New 2024 Robot
+Infuzed's code for our 2024 Robot: Kronos